Equity Policy and Procedures

 I. Appeal

 A responding individual may appeal an outcome involving termination of employment, expulsion, or suspension.
-An appeal must be submitted in writing to the Director of Title IX within two business days of the individual being notified of the outcome and must set forth the grounds upon which the request for further review is based.
+An appeal must be submitted in writing to the Director of Equity and Title IX Coordinator within five business days of the individual being notified of the outcome and must set forth the grounds upon which the request for further review is based.
 If a responding individual does not appeal the outcome within the timeline set forth above, the outcome will be considered final.

 1. Grounds for Appeal